-This note provides general information about the number of cohabiting couples, how the law applies to cohabitants, and about the Law Commission’s proposals for reform.Jump to full report >>
+This Commons Library briefing paper provides general information about how the law applies to cohabitants, the number of cohabiting couples, and about the Law Commission’s proposals for reform.Jump to full report >>

 Although cohabitants do have some legal protection in several areas, cohabitation gives no general legal status to a couple, unlike marriage and civil partnership from which many legal rights and responsibilities flow.
 Many people are unaware that there is no specific legal status for what is often referred to as a “common law marriage”.
-The Ministry of Justice has funded two voluntary sector partners to manage a campaign to make cohabitants more aware of their legal status and provide them with practical advice on how they can protect themselves and their families, should they wish to do so.
-Some cohabitants enter into a cohabitation agreement which can act as encouragement to consider what they would want to happen if the relationship ends.
+This is the case no matter how long the couple lived together and even if they had children together.

 The total number of cohabiting couples has increased from around 1.5 million in 1996 to around 3.4 million in 2018, an increase of 131%.
 In 2018, 21% of couples that lived together were cohabiting rather than married or in a civil partnership.
 Trends in the rate of cohabitation are different for opposite-sex and same-sex couples.

 This paper sets out information about how the current law affects cohabiting couples in these areas: property rights; housing; domestic violence; inheritance; social security; pensions; taxation; immigration; birth registration; and parental responsibility.